dabit3/javascript-algorithms/src/linked-list-single.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Linked_list):

 In computer science, a linked list is a linear collection of data elements, called nodes pointing to the next node by means of a pointer.
 It is a data structure consisting of a group of nodes which together represent a sequence.
-Under the simplest form, each node is composed of data and a reference (in other words, a link) to the next node in the sequence; more complex variants add additional links.
+Under the simplest form, each node is composed of data and a reference (in other words, a link) to the next node in the sequence more complex variants add additional links.
 This structure allows for efficient insertion or removal of elements from any position in the sequence.:

 ```
 function Node(data) {
-    this.data = data;
+    this.data = data
-    this.next = null;
+    this.next = null
 }

 function List() {
-    this._length = 0;
+    this._length = 0
-    this.head = null;
+    this.head = null
 }

 List.prototype.add = function(value) {
     var node = new Node(value),
-        currentNode = this.head;
+        currentNode = this.head

-    // 1st use-case: an empty list
     if (!currentNode) {
-        this.head = node;
+        this.head = node
-        this._length++;
+        this._length++

-        return node;
+        return node
     }

-    // 2nd use-case: a non-empty list
     while (currentNode.next) {
-        currentNode = currentNode.next;
+        currentNode = currentNode.next
     }

-    currentNode.next = node;
+    currentNode.next = node

-    this._length++;
+    this._length++

-    return node;
+    return node
-};
+}

 List.prototype.searchNodeAt = function(position) {
     var currentNode = this.head,
         length = this._length,
         count = 1,
-        message = {failure: 'Failure: non-existent node in this list.'};
+        message = {failure: 'Failure: non-existent node in this list.'}

-    // 1st use-case: an invalid position
     if (length === 0 || position < 1 || position > length) {
-        throw new Error(message.failure);
+        throw new Error(message.failure)
     }

-    // 2nd use-case: a valid position
     while (count < position) {
-        currentNode = currentNode.next;
+        currentNode = currentNode.next
-        count++;
+        count++
     }
-    return currentNode;
+    return currentNode
-};
+}

 List.prototype.remove = function(position) {
     var currentNode = this.head,